hackshackers/hackshackers-hugo-content/blog/2018/07/global-call-weekend-focus-MisinfoCon.md

 ---
-title: Global call this weekend will focus on MisinfoCon
+title: Global call this week will focus on MisinfoCon
 authors:
 - Samantha Sunne
 date: "2018-07-08"